 $265.00

 NB: This class will be taught on Zoom and will be capped at 15 students.
-It will meet for four consecutive Tuesdays, October 3-24.
 Registrants will receive the Zoom link to the email address they use to register.
 It will arrive immediately after registration so please check your spam folder if you do not receive it.
 It will also be sent the day before class as a reminder.
 Please review the course policies page before registering for any classes.
 Please email [email protected] with any questions.

-SILVINA LÓPEZ MEDIN was born in Buenos Aires and lives in New York.
-Her books of poetry include: La noche de los bueyes (Madrid, 1999), winner of the Loewe Foundation International Young Poetry Prize, Esa sal en la lengua para decir manglar (Buenos Aires, 2014; That Salt on the Tongue to Say Mangrove, tr.
-Jasmine V. Bailey, Carnegie Mellon University Press, 2021), 62 brazadas (Buenos Aires, 2015), winner of the City of Buenos Aires Poetry Prize, and Excursión (Buenos Aires, 2021).
-Excursion was selected by Mary Jo Bang as the winner of the Oversound Chapbook Prize (Oversound, 2020).
-Her hybrid poetry book Poem That Never Ends was a winner of the Essay Press/University of Washington Bothell Contest (Essay Press, 2021).
-Her play Exactamente bajo el sol (staged at Teatro del Pueblo, 2008) was granted the Plays Third Prize by the Argentine Institute of Theatre.
-She co-translated Anne Carson’s Eros the Bittersweet (2015) into Spanish.
-Her writing has appeared in Ploughshares, Hyperallergic, Brooklyn Rail, Poetry Daily, Harriet Books/Poetry Foundation, and MoMA/post, among others.
-She has taught poetry workshops at the New York Public Library, Hudson Valley Writers Center, the Flow Chart Foundation, the International Writing Program/University of Iowa, and NYU.
-She holds an MFA in Creative Writing from NYU and is an editor at Ugly Duckling Presse.
+Silvina López Medin was born in Buenos Aires and lives in Croton on Hudson, New York.
+She has published five books of poetry including La noche de los bueyes (Loewe Foundation International Young Poetry Prize), 62 brazadas (City of Buenos Aires Poetry Prize), That Salt on the Tongue to Say Mangrove (tr.
+Jasmine V. Bailey, Carnegie Mellon University Press), and the chapbook Excursion (selected by Mary Jo Bang as the winner of the Oversound Prize).
+Her hybrid poetry book Poem That Never Ends was a winner of the Essay Press Book Contest.
+She co-translated Anne Carson’s Eros the Bittersweet and Robert Hass’s Home Movies into Spanish.
+Her writing has appeared in Ploughshares, Hyperallergic, Poetry Foundation, Lit Hub and MoMA/post, among others.
+She currently teaches poetry in the Writing Program at Pratt Institute, and in the Spanish Creative Writing MFA at NYU, where she is a Writer in Residence.
+She is an editor at Ugly Duckling Presse. www.silvinalopezmedin.com

 Tickets